rbgirshick/py-faster-rcnn/README.md

 ### Introduction

 **Fast R-CNN** is a fast framework for object detection with deep ConvNets.
-Fast R-CNN is
+Fast R-CNN
- - written in Python and C++/Caffe,
  - trains state-of-the-art models, like VGG16, 9x faster than traditional R-CNN and 3x faster than SPPnet,
  - runs 200x faster than R-CNN and 10x faster than SPPnet at test-time,
- - and has a significantly higher mAP on PASCAL VOC than both R-CNN and SPPnet.
+ - has a significantly higher mAP on PASCAL VOC than both R-CNN and SPPnet,
+ - and is written in Python and C++/Caffe.

 Fast R-CNN was initially described in an [arXiv tech report](http://arxiv.org/abs/1504.08083).